Rombauer pulls Preakness upset, Baffert’s Medina Spirit 3rd

+BALTIMORE (AP) — Rombauer left Medina Spirit behind — and put horse racing’s latest controversy on the back burner.

-BALTIMORE (AP) — Rombauer romped to an 11-1 upset victory in the Preakness on Saturday, denying Bob Baffert-trained Kentucky Derby winner Medina Sprint the chance at a Triple Crown that would have come with a giant asterisk.
+Little-known Rombauer sprung an 11-1 upset to win the Preakness on Saturday, passing Bob Baffert’s Kentucky Derby winner to end a potential Triple Crown bid that would have carried a giant asterisk.

-Medina Spirit finished third in the 1 3/16-mile race and was passed for the first time in his career after going off as the 2-1 favorite.
-All eyes were on Medina Spirit after he failed a post-Derby drug test for the presence of the steroid betamethasone.
+Medina Spirit finished third and will not go on to the Belmont with a Triple Crown on the line and a potential Derby disqualification hanging over the sport.

+Baffert was not present at Pimlico Race Course, opting to stay away because of the controversy surrounding Medina Spirit, who tested positive for the steroid betamethasone in post-Derby testing.
+He said in a spotlight-stealing statement hours before the race: “Today is not about Bob Baffert.
+Instead it is about Medina Spirit and all of the other equine athletes in our tremendous sport.”

+All the focus nonetheless was on 2-1 favorite Medina Spirit, Baffert and his other Preakness runner, Concert Tour, who went off at 4-1.
+Medina Spirit was passed for the first time in his career by Rombauer, who won by 3 1/2 lengths over second-place Midnight Bourbon.

-“I had to come out running to get my position,” Medina Spirit jockey John Velazquez said.
+“I had to come out running to get my position,” said Medina Spirit jockey John Velazquez, who fell to 0 for 11 in the Preakness.
 “I knew that he was going to be pressed today.
 I was hoping that he wouldn’t overdo it, and we did.”

-Midnight Bourbon, who was 3-1, was second.
-Keepmeinmind was fourth and Baffert-trained Concert Tour ninth in the 10-horse field.
+Concert Tour was a disappointing ninth in a 10-horse field.

+Maryland racing officials required Concert Tour and Medina Spirit to undergo additional testing and monitoring as conditions to run in the Preakness.
+Those three rounds of tests came back Friday, clearing them to race.
+None of the other horses were subject to that level of scrutiny, which came out of the situation at Churchill Downs and Baffert’s four other medication violations over the past 13 months with other horses.

 Rombauer busted the bias of horses hugging the rail on the dirt at Pimlico Race Course all day, going past Midnight Bourbon and Medina Spirit down the stretch and winning by 3 1/2 lengths.